-- 5.4.3 Board members shall be sent an Agenda and a complete set of supporting papers at least 7 calendar days before a formal Board meeting.
+6.4.3 Board members shall be sent an Agenda and a complete set of supporting papers at least 7 calendar days before a formal Board meeting.
 This information may be provided to Board members electronically or in paper form, in an accessible format, to the address provided, and in accordance with their stated preference.
-Supporting papers may, exceptionally, be provided, after this time provided that the Chair is satisfied that the Board's ability to consider the issues contained within the paper would not be impaired. - 5.4.4 No papers will be included for consideration and decision by the Board unless the Chair is satisfied (subject to advice from the Board Secretary, as appropriate) that the information contained within it is sufficient to enable the Board to take a reasonable decision.
-Equality impact assessments (EIA) shall be undertaken on all new or revised policies,
+Supporting papers may, exceptionally, be provided, after this time provided that the Chair is satisfied that the Board's

-- strategies, guidance and or practice to be considered by the Board, and the outcome of that EIA shall accompany the report to the Board to enable the Board to make an informed decision. - 5.4.5 In the event that at least half of the Board members do not receive the Agenda and papers for the meeting as set out above, the Chair must consider whether or not the Board would still be capable of fulfilling its role and meeting its responsibilities through the conduct of the meeting.
-Where the Chair determines that the meeting should go ahead, their decision, and the reason for it, shall be recorded in the minutes. - 5.4.6 In the case of a meeting called by Board members, notice of that meeting must be signed by those members and the business conducted will be limited to that set out in the notice.
+- ability to consider the issues contained within the paper would not be impaired. - 6.4.4 No papers will be included for consideration and decision by the Board unless the Chair is satisfied (subject to advice from the Board Secretary, as appropriate) that the information contained within it is sufficient to enable the Board to take a reasonable decision.
+It will include evidence that appropriate impact assessments have been undertaken and taken into consideration.
+Impact assessments shall be undertaken on all new or revised policies, strategies, guidance and /or practice to be considered by the Board, and the outcome of the assessment shall accompany the report to the Board to enable the Board to make an informed decision. - 6.4.5 In the event that at least half of the Board members do not receive the Agenda and papers for the meeting as set out above, the Chair must consider whether or not the Board would still be capable of fulfilling its role and meeting its responsibilities through the conduct of the meeting.
+Where the Chair determines that the meeting should go ahead, their decision, and the reason for it, shall be recorded in the minutes. - 6.4.6 In the case of a meeting called by Board members, notice of that meeting must be signed by those members and the business conducted will be limited to that set out in the notice.